Jane Austen's literary universe: Codified social relations

 Pride and Prejudice, chapter 44: At Lambton, the visitors are all predisposed in Elizabeth's favor.

 Social relations in Austen’s world are governed by codified norms, precepts, and rules of decorum.
 Transgressing these rules is viewed, at best, as a breach of good manners and, at worst, as outright rudeness.
 For example, one does not address a person of higher rank without a proper introduction, as Mr. Collins does; a young woman does not write to a man who is neither a relative nor her fiancé, as Marianne Dashwood does; and Mary Musgrove, the daughter of a baronet, takes offense when her untitled mother-in-law fails to defer to her.
 The hierarchy within the family is also defined.
 A married woman takes precedence over an unmarried woman, even if the latter is older, as Lydia Wickham reminds Jane Bennet.
 Similarly, Emma Woodhouse, though aware of her social standing, begins to feel uneasy about her unmarried status due to the foolish vanity of the clergyman’s wife, to whom she must now yield precedence simply because she is married.

 Whatever her original status, a woman takes on that of the man she marries, since a woman's social status is determined by that of her father, as long as she's single, and then by that of her husband, as shown in Mansfield Park by the difference in status of the three Ward sisters, married in very different social spheres, and the divergent paths taken by their children.

-Men and women, living in separate spheres, only meet on social occasions: visits, parties, balls, concerts, or more intimate gatherings, teas or dinners where guests are added to family members; it's at such gatherings that Brandon makes the acquaintance of Marianne Dashwood and Edward Ferrars that of Elinor; it's the same for Elizabeth Bennet and Mr. Darcy, Franck Churchill and Emma Woodhouse, Catherine Morland and Henry Tilney.
+Men and women, living in separate spheres, only meet on social occasions: visits, parties, balls, concerts, or more intimate gatherings, teas or dinners where guests are added to family members; it's at such gatherings that Brandon makes the acquaintance of Marianne Dashwood and Edward Ferrars that of Elinor; it's the same for Elizabeth Bennet and Mr. Darcy, Frank Churchill and Emma Woodhouse, Catherine Morland and Henry Tilney.

-The arrival of an outsider in an established group creates an imbalance: the arrival of the Bingleys and Darcy in Meryton, the Crawfords in Mansfield, Franck Churchill in Highsbury and Frederick Wentworth in Kellynch stirs up local society and leads to a great deal of speculation, mainly matrimonial.
+The arrival of an outsider in an established group creates an imbalance: the arrival of the Bingleys and Darcy in Meryton, the Crawfords in Mansfield, Frank Churchill in Highsbury and Frederick Wentworth in Kellynch stirs up local society and leads to a great deal of speculation, mainly matrimonial.